 - You can drop off your tax forms and payments at the drop box located in the City Hall parking lot.

-Effective January 1, 2018, the municipal income tax rate will increase to 2.0%.
+The municipal income tax rate is 2.0%.
 The tax credit will remain at 1.0% for wages taxed and paid for another city.

 Important income tax changes effective January 1, 2016

 Pursuant to the passage of Amended Substitute House Bill 5 by the Ohio General Assembly in December 2014, new State mandated municipal income tax guidelines have been established.
 These changes become effective with tax years beginning January 1, 2016.

 Changes regarding the declaration and payment of estimates for both individuals and businesses beginning with tax year 2016 are as follows: